 Participate in a khantoke dinner at a scenic spot, such as Wieng Kum Kam, an ancient city not far from Chiang Mai.
 Khantoke is an authentic way for honored guests to par¬≠take in traditional music and dance while enjoying classic Issan (northern Thai) dishes.
-After dinner, participate in a sky lantern release.
-The Thais in the northern part of the country are particularly fond of this tradition; it is considered good luck to release a sky lantern and symbolic of problems and worries floating away.

 Spend a morning with a scholar of Lanna culture and architecture.
 Your expert will explain the principles of Lanna design and the adoption of this aesthetic at the Rachamankha, a luxurious boutique hotel whose grounds reflect the architectural history of this diverse region and whose design is based on the viharn (chapel) of one of Thailand‚Äôs most beautiful temples, Wat Phra That Lampang Luang in Lampang province.